Save up to 40% per cabin when booking by July 31, 2019, and pay in full at the time of booking.

 Visit the Sani Warmi Kichwa Interpretation Centre, where a group of Kichwa women will speak of their customs, cuisine, and everyday life.
 They have created the centre in order to showcase their culture, and it is a unique opportunity to learn about Amazonian lifestyles along the Napo River.
 You will also have the opportunity to buy crafts, local products and souvenirs.

 After lunch, make a stop at the Yakukawsay Kichwa Interpretation Centre, and end with an interesting evening walk through the forest (depending on accessibility, river water levels and weather conditions).

-In the morning, disembark the M/V Anakonda and transfer by motorised canoe to Coca (1-hour ride) for your flight back to Quito.
+In the morning, disembark the M/V Anakonda and transfer by motorised canoe to Coca (one hour ride) for your flight back to Quito.